-Starting 1 January 2018, there is no distinction anymore between the tax regime of intra-group or bank financing, irrespective of the company capitalization or its debt to equity ratio, since the tax deduction rule has been normalized for all investors and all financing sources.
-Briefly, an "excess borrowing costs" rule applies currently to Romanian legal entities, which means that a company that seeks financing solutions for either investment purposes, working capital needs or finance hedge will deduct only EUR 1.000.000,00 plus 30% of a tax-adjusted EBITDA (for FY 2018 the threshold was of EUR 200,000 plus 10% of a tax-adjusted EBITDA).
-The non-deductible excess borrowing cost is carried forward and may be deducted in subsequent years (subject to applying the same cap annually).
+Starting 1 January 2018, there is no distinction anymore between with affiliated entities, which do not finance the acquisition/ the tax regime of intra-group or bank financing, irrespective of the production of fixed assets under construction/assets to be company capitalization or its debt-to-equity ratio, since the tax established by order of the Ministry of Finance, will be limited deduction rule has been normalized for all investors and all financing to EUR 500,000 threshold.
+This limit does not apply to credit sources.
+Briefly, an "excess borrowing costs" rule applies currently institutions, Romanian branches of credit institutions, nonto Romanian legal entities, which means that a company that seeks banking financial institutions, Romanian branches of nonfinancing solutions for either investment purposes, working capital banking financial institutions and investment companies. needs or finance hedge will deduct only EUR 1.000.000,00 plus 30% The limit of EUR 1 million to which deductions can be made of a tax-adjusted EBITDA (for FY 2018 the threshold was of EUR is maintained, in a fiscal period, at the total excess costs of 200,000 plus 10% of a tax-adjusted EBITDA).
+The non-deductible indebtedness resulting from transactions/operations carried out excess borrowing cost is carried forward and may be deducted both with the respective affiliated entities and with non-affiliated in subsequent years (subject to applying the same cap annually). entities.
 The excess borrowing costs include net interest expenses and net foreign exchange losses.
-The non-deductible exceeding borrowing costs can be carried forward indefinitely.
-The calculation base is determined as the gross accounting profit, minus non-taxable revenues, plus exceeding borrowing costs and deductible tax depreciation.
+The non-deductible exceeding borrowing Turnover tax costs can be carried forward indefinitely.
+The computation base (adjusted fiscal profits) is determined as the gross accounting As of 1 January 2023, the micro-enterprises tax regime has profit, minus non-taxable revenues, plus the corporate income tax become optional and can be applied by a company having ("CIT") expense, exceeding borrowing costs and deductible tax a turnover of less than EUR 500k per year.
+Certain other depreciation.

 The above-mentioned interest deductibility rules also apply to financial institutions, but not to independent entities (i.e. entities that are not part of a consolidated group for financial accounting purposes and do not have related parties and PEs), which can fully deduct exceeding borrowing costs.
 Equally important is that the above cap affects also all historical interest and net foreign exchange losses, which have accrued and were not deducted during development stages.
 Deduction of these costs may be postponed indefinitely or taken in immaterial amounts annually, depending on the company profitability.